Benign prostatic hyperplasia (BPH) causes a range of urinary tract symptoms.

 Your doctor will help you determine the best treatment for circumstances.

-Transurethral resection of the prostate (TURP) removes parts of the prostate gland.
-It is an effective way to treat the urinary symptoms of an enlarged prostate.
+Transurethral resection of the prostate (TURP) is a prostate operation used to treat urinary problems that are caused by an enlarged prostate.

 Prostate enlargement blocks the normal flow of urine by narrowing the urethra.
 The urethra connects the bladder to the penis through the center of the prostate gland.

 Resectoscopes have both visual and surgical components, facilitating precise surgical movements.
-Using this instrument, your surgeon removes excess prostate tissue.
-TURP is performed under regional anesthesia.
+This instrument is used for the removal of prostate tissue.
+TURP surgery is performed under regional anesthesia.
 A spinal block is a preferred technique in TURP, but you may receive general anesthesia.